-The Centre for Russian and East European Studies (CREES) is one of the world’s leading research institutes in its field.
+The Centre for Russian, European and Eurasian Studies (CREES) is one of the world’s leading research institutes in its field.
 Established in 1963, CREES is a multi-disciplinary centre with a strong orientation towards the social sciences and history.
 The Centre has been very successful in obtaining external research grants, for example from the Economic and Social Research Council (ESRC), Leverhulme Trust and UK Government departments.

 The wide-ranging research programme of the Centre includes studies of Russian, Ukrainian and Central European politics, society and culture, post-socialist economic transformation, the history of Russia and the Soviet Union, and security studies.

 Established scholars come to discuss research and collaborative work, and to use the resources of the library.
 Representatives of government, industry, international organisations and the media also draw on its expertise.

 Research in the Centre is concentrated around the various research themes:

 History, Politics and Society of the Soviet Union and its Successor States